jacobdcastro/personal-site/content/blogPosts/drafts/creating-my-first-full-stack-app-from-scratch.md

 I began creating the document models for MongoDB and the structure for which the game data would be stored.
 It included the main 'Game' document, with 'Player' and 'Round' subdocuments.
 Those had basic game data such the game title and password, the arrays of rounds and players, player data like name and round scores, and lots more (details to this will be covered in-depth in a future blog post).

 I knew I'd probably be adding more data as I began to develop this app, but once the models were at a good starting point, I began writing all the API endpoints for functions I knew the app would need.
-Such as creating a game, joining a game, starting a new round, submitting a score, etc.
+Such as creating a game, joining a game, starting a new round, submitting a player's score, etc.

 I was so hopeful, excited, and ready to step foot into some new concepts!